jscherff/cmdbc/README.md

 * **`Default`** specifies the default behavior for products that are not specifically included or excluded by _Vendor ID_ or _Product ID_.
 Here the default is to include, which effectively renders previous inclusions redundant; however, specific _VendorID_ and _ProductID_ inclusions ensure that those devices will be inventoried even if the _Default_ setting is changed to 'exclude' (_false_).

 #### Format Settings
-Default file formats for various use cases.
+Default file formats for various use cases:
 ```json
 "Format": {
     "Report": "csv",